conradftw/TFT-Tooltips-Twitch-Extension-Companion/README.md

 The TFT Tooltips Companion App is the essential bridge between the TFT game you are streaming and the interactive experience provided by the TFT Tooltips Twitch Extension.
 By installing this application on your computer, viewers can interact with your stream as if they were the ones playing the game!

+Here is a video showing the extension in action: https://www.youtube.com/watch?v=1kJyM_D6no0

 ## How it works

 The TFT Tooltips Companion App works behind the scenes while you are streaming, reading live TFT game data from memory.
 This data is then ultimately sent to the Twitch extension, enabling real-time interaction for viewers.
 As viewer's hover over elements on the screen, the extension responds by displaying informative tooltips relevant to the in-game action.
 If you want a more technical explanation on how the whole project works, click here.

 Note: the TFT Tooltips Companion uses "passive memory reading" in order to get live data.
 Apps like Blitz.gg, Overwolf, and others also use this technique to get data that the Riot API does not provide.
 Riot's policy on passive memory reading is that it is allowed as long as no competitive advantage is provided.
 The TFT Tooltips Companion App is only sending data based on the streamer's current POV, thus providing no competitive advantage for the user.

-That said, the TFT Tooltips Companion App is not affiliated with Riot and Riot's stance on memory reading may change at any time.
+Riot is aware of this project and has said they are okay with me continuing work on this project.
+That said, the TFT Tooltips Companion App is not affiliated with Riot and Riot's stance on memory reading may change at any time so use this project at your own risk.

 ## Setup
 0. Requirements: